Dangrek genocide

-The Dangrek genocide also known as "the Preah Vihear pushback" is a border incident which took place along the Dangrek Mountain Range on the Thai-Cambodian border which resulted in the death of many mostly Sino-Khmer refugees who were refused asylum by the Kingdom of Thailand in June 1979.
+The Dangrek genocide, also known as the Preah Vihear pushback, is a border incident which took place along the Dangrek Mountain Range on the Thai-Cambodian border which resulted in the death of many mostly Sino-Khmer refugees who were refused asylum by the Kingdom of Thailand in June 1979.

 Context: fleeing the famine after the fall of the Khmer Rouge

 In early 1979, Vietnamese forces overthrew the Democratic Kampuchea regime in neighboring Cambodia.
-The Vietnamese soldiers swept through the country and reached the armed camp of the Khmer Rouge in the Dangrek Mountains on the Cambodian-Thai border.
-Tired of war and starved by famine after three years of Marxist rule by the Khmer Rouge, many Cambodian of the Northwest wanted to avoid forced conscription or retaliation by seeking asylum in neighboring Thailand.
+The Vietnamese soldiers swept through the country and reached the armed camp of the Khmer Rouge in the Dangrek Mountains on the Cambodian–Thai border.
+Tired of war and starved by famine after three years of rule by the Khmer Rouge, many Cambodians of the northwest wanted to avoid forced conscription or retaliation by seeking asylum in neighboring Thailand.

-Dega people who had been leading the Montagnard resistance against the Hanoi Communist regime also used the opportunity in hope of reaching out to the West, but many were caught by the Khmer Rouge soldiers under Son Sen who forced them to fight back against the Vietnamese as "their common enemy".
-However, in an attempt to impede them from escaping, mines were planted all around the camps where Dega people were detained, killing and wounding many of them.
+The Dega people who had been leading the Montagnard resistance against the Hanoi Communist regime also used the opportunity in hope of reaching out to the West, but many were caught by the Khmer Rouge soldiers under Son Sen who forced them to fight back against the Vietnamese as their "common enemy".
+However, in an attempt to impede them from escaping, mines were planted all around the camps where the Dega people were detained, killing and wounding many of them.

-Approximately 140 000 Khmer refugees sought asylum in Thailand between spring and early fall of 1979.
+Approximately 140,000 Khmer refugees sought asylum in Thailand between spring and early fall of 1979.
 The number of refugee-seekers in Thailand reached one percent of its total population.